mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 ## The race for more cases

 I've been worried about 3D-printed cases becoming the bottleneck for TinyPilot [since month 7](/retrospectives/2021/02/#scaling-manufacturing).
-TinyPilot's 3D printing vendor has bought us more time by purchasing more printers specifically for TinyPilot's cases.
-At this point, they're not willing to buy more printers, especially given that TinyPilot will reduce orders to zero as soon as the metal cases are ready.
+TinyPilot's 3D printing vendor has afforded us more time by purchasing printers specifically to accomodate TinyPilot's orders.
+At this point, it doesn't make sense for the vendor to keep increasing capacity since TinyPilot's orders will rapidly shrink to zero as soon as our metal cases are ready.

-At the end of October, we had 190 Voyager 2 cases in stock.
+At the end of October, we had 190 cases in stock.
 TinyPilot's 3D printing vendor typically manufactures 140-160 cases per month, but we sell about ~210 devices per month.
-Based on this, I expect us to run out of cases by January 2023, which will mean we can only sell 140-160 devices per month:
+Based on this, I expect us to run out of cases by January 2023:

 | Month    | Manufactured | Sold / Projected to Sell | Cases at end of month |
 | -------- | ------------ | ------------------------ | --------------------- |